Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 vars.pagerduty_token = "u+abc123def456"
 ```

+A `sensitive` field nested inside a `fixed-array` or `fixed-dictionary` is masked the
+same way.
+Masking is scoped to that field's exact position in its own property
+definition, so two unrelated properties can each have a nested field with the same
+name (e.g. both defining a `credentials.password`) without one accidentally unmasking
+the other.

 ##### `fixed-array`
 An ordered list with a predefined structure.
 Each position has a fixed meaning configured in the property schema.
 The Icinga 2 config stores this as an array without keys.